clem-code/project-3/README.md

 ### _The Process_

 The basic idea of building a clone of Glassdoor was made jointly and quickly.
-The aim of this project was to showcase our recently-acquired knowledge of backend programming and demonstrate how API requests could be used to communicate between our database and our frontend interface.
+The aim of this project was to showcase our recently-acquired knowledge of back-end programming and demonstrate how API requests could be used to communicate between our database and our front-end interface.
 A jobs site with different accounts and permissions for different types of users and a database of companies and jobs was the perfect vehicle for test-driving these new skills.

-We spent the first day brain-storming and whiteboarding out ideas for how the website would be structured on the frontend and the backend.
+We spent the first day brain-storming and whiteboarding out ideas for how the website would be structured on the front-end and the back-end.

 <img align = 'center' src='./client/scheme.png' >

-<i>An early blueprint for our frontend.</i>
+<i>An early blueprint for our front-end.</i>
 <br><br>
 Then we began thinking about how we would structure the development of the project.
 We decided to do the back-end jointly, by pair-programming.
 We did this because we knew version control would be a big issue and it was important that we started out knowing that our back-ends were all structured the same way so as to avoid facing problems further down the line.
 This was actually pretty painless -- it was all done within a day, leaving five full days to work on the front-end.
 We were keen to make sure that everyone did everything to avoid the siloing of skills and knowledge.
 At the same time, it made sense to split the work initially to get the skeleton of the website up and running.
 This meant that everyone took ownership of certain parts of the code--Vesna built the company registration page, Lydia built the job posting page, Tom built the navbar, and Clement did the jobs page--but then we all spent time revising, debugging, and restyling all the different parts of the website.
 Finally, we set aside a full day at the end of the project for building tests.
 To help streamline the development process we agreed at the beginning to use Bulma to build the various components.
 This helped standardize the look of the app and made it easier for us to read and tinker with each other's code.